ODS data recording strategies

 2. closed source / binary ifm algo-debug format.

-ifm algo-debug data is saved in a specific hdf5 format, see the section above.
+ifm algo-debug data is saved in a specific hdf5 format.

-To receive and save data in this specific hdf5 data format, ifm tool are provided.
+To receive and save data in this specific hdf5 data format, a tool is provided by ifm.

 ifmVisionAssistant